auralon/passport-http-bearer/README.md

 ## Examples

-For a complete, working example, refer to the [Bearer example](https://github.com/passport/express-4.x-http-bearer-example).
+For a complete, working example, refer to the [Bearer example](https://github.com/passport/express-4.x-http-bearer-example) [Note: This example is for the bearer token module that this project is forked from.
+This module is identical apart from the inclusion of base64 encoded token support, so the example is still relevant].

 ## Related Modules